nicolasVr/documentation_v2/README.md

 - `make shell` to enter a bash shell in the container
 - `make deploy` to deploy the docs to github pages (all locales)

+> Don't be in too much of a hurry! at first start, the container needs to build your documentation, it might take it around 30 seconds to show up, doesn't mean anything's wrong with it…

 ## Running from the container

 Requirements: